zcawood333/netfilesys/README.md

 The PUT command will initiate an http PUT request to the server with the fileToUpload's encrypted contents as its body.
 It logs the event and the generated fileKey.
 ##### POST
 The POST command will initiate an HTTP POST request to the server with the fileToUpload's encrypted contents in a key:value pair encoded as multipart/form-data.
 It logs the event and the generated fileKey.
+##### Buckets
+The -b/--bucket=bucket flag will upload the file to that bucket on the server.
+If bucket is not specified, the server will use its default.
 ### Downloading files
 Multiple files can be downloaded by specifying multiple fileKeys after the GET command.
 #### Encryption